Air taxi rivals end legal fight and agree to collaborate

 None of the companies disclosed the size of Boeing’s investment, but Archer said it was part of the $215 million that it had recently raised from Stellantis, the automaker whose brands include Chrysler, Fiat, Jeep and Maserati; United Airlines; and other financial institutions.
 Including that amount, Archer has raised more than $1.1 billion to date.

-Archer, one of the leaders in the development of all-electric aircraft, also called air taxis, also said Thursday that it had received approval from the Federal Aviation Administration to begin flight tests of its production aircraft, Midnight, in the coming weeks.
+Archer, one of the leaders in the development of all-electric aircraft, also said Thursday that it had received approval from the Federal Aviation Administration to begin flight tests of its production aircraft, Midnight, in the coming weeks.

 The company plans to start commercial operations in 2025, pending FAA approval.
 Last month, Archer announced an agreement to deliver up to six of its aircraft to the Air Force.